madamdata/ANAS/README.md

 # ANAS

-ANAS is a digital modular synthesizer for the SuperCollider open source audio environment.
+ANAS is a digital modular synthesizer for the SuperCollider open source audio environment. code by thumbthumb (adam adhiyatma) and agargara (david cummings) with help from the community at Mills College and the East Bay.

 ###Features
 - Modular - style signal routing between different sound generation objects.